SSVM Institutions

 Shree Sarasswathi Vidhyaah Mandheer (SSVM) Institutions are groups of residential co-educational schools based in India.
-It offers classes from Kindergarten to grade 12 based on providing a range of curriculums in Central Board of Secondary Education, Council for the Indian School Certificate Examinations, Cambridge International, International Baccalaureate, State board and National Institute of Open Schooling across its eight campuses in Coimbatore, Mettupalayam and Uppilipalayam.
+It offers classes from Kindergarten to grade 12 based on providing a range of curriculums in Central Board of Secondary Education,Cambridge International, International Baccalaureate, State board and National Institute of Open Schooling across its Sixteen campuses in Coimbatore, Mettupalayam,Nambiyur and Tiruppur.
 It was established in 1998 as a primary school by educationalist Dr Manimekalai Mohan.